ToriningenGames/Marisa-GB-1/README.md

 ## Tips When Editiing
 - The Makefile autogenerates the WLA linkfile as Link.link, adds all the pieces where they need to be, and throws it together.
 - The two Make variables LIB0 and LIB1 place the libraries in banks 0 and 1.
-I tried to organize approximately on what would and would not be bankswitched, though it doesn't matter.
+I tried to organize approximately on what would and would not be bankswitched, though it doesn't matter, because the project is 32k.
 - The symbol file is stripped of section information automatically.
 This is done in the Makefile.
 - It is encouraged, though not necessary, to ensure every resource has a compiled variant, so everything included is in Source or rsc.
 - The tools are not very well documented here (left the documentation in the source).
 This will get fixed when the folder gets cleaned up.
 - The Makefile is written on and for a Windows machine (line endings, commands, etc.).
 The executables are win64 binaries.
 The data of the project is fully portable.
 - The Makefile should rebuild submakes when the source file changes, which, while costly, ensures they don't fall out of date.
 Additionally, it _should_ make Make build most the file's dependencies first.
-    - Should something go wrong, or you add a new dependency, it is highly likely building will fail, because the Submake won't have it, but WLA refuses to output Make rules if it can't find all the file includes- which it won't, because they don't exist.
-The only recouse I know is to create dummy files, so the submakes can be remade, then delete the dummies so the files can be actually built.
-If anybody has a better solution to this chicken-egg problem, I'm all ears.
     - `make clean` does not delete the submake files

 # TODO